cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 bash ./uploadRouting.sh
 ```
 Note:
-1. Routing triples can also be added manually (e.g. through the Blazegraph user interface) to the "kb" namespace of the access-agent-dev-stack Blazegraph.
+1. Routing triples can also be added manually (e.g. through the Blazegraph user interface 'http://localhost:48889/blazegraph') to the "kb" namespace of the access-agent-dev-stack Blazegraph.
 2. The uploader will not overwrite information if a "label" already exists.
 You will need to do this manually.

 ### Calling the Access Agent in your dev environment